-These are some native plants that just showed up on the trail and may well be in your yard too.
+These native plants that just showed up on the trail and may well be in your yard too.
 The seeds may arrive by wind, birds, or even ants.
 Seed for some can be purchased.

 Juncus tenuis (path rush)